pwizenty/Microservice-BasicInfrastructure/BasicInfrastructure-Archtype/README.md

 <h1>BasicInfrastructure-Archetype</h1>

 This component contains the archtype sources which are used to install the Maven archetype into your local Maven repository.
-It was create from the BasicInfrastrcutre-Sources.
+It was create from the BasicInfrastructure-Sources.

 <h2>Getting Started</h2>